Closed Systems of Invertible Maps: Abstract

 \section{Abstract}

-We generalise clones, which are sets of functions $f:A^n \rightarrow A$, to sets of mappings $f:A^n \rightarrow A^m$.
-We formalise this and develop language that we can use to speak about it.
-We then look at bijective mappings, which have connections to reversible computation, which is important for physical (e.g. quantum computation) as well as engineering (e.g. heat dissipation) reasons.
-We generalise Toffoli's seminal work on reversible computation to arbitrary arity logics.
-In particular, we show that some restrictions he found for reversible computation on alphabets of order 2 do not apply for odd order alphabets.
+We generalise clones, which are sets of functions $f:A^n \rightarrow A$, to sets of maps $f:A^n \rightarrow A^m$.
+We formalise this and develop language that we can use to speak about such maps.
+In particular we look at bijective mappings, which model the logical gates of reversible computation.
+Reversible computation is important for physical (e.g. quantum computation) as well as engineering (e.g. heat dissipation) reasons.
+We generalise Toffoli's seminal work on reversible computation to multiple valued logics.
+In particular, we show that some restrictions Toffoli found for reversible computation on alphabets of order 2 do not apply for odd order alphabets.
 For $A$ odd, we can create all invertible mappings from the Toffoli 1- and 2-gates, demonstrating that we can realise all reversible mappings from four generators.
 We discuss various forms of closure, corresponding to various systems of permitted manipulations.
-These correspond, amongst other things, to discussions about ancilla bits in quantum computation.
+This leads, amongst other things, to discussions about ancilla bits in quantum computation.